shresthoc/formula1_prediction/README.md

 - Automate clean-air stint detection from full race data
 - Include tire strategy and pit stop modeling
-- Build a Streamlit or Gradio interface for live predictions
+- Build a Streamlit or Gradio interface for live predictions (maybe something similar to f1-dash in the future>)
 - Explore classification models for podium/points range prediction